AthiraSPillai/OOPs_concepts_with_JS/readme.md

 console.log(car1 instanceof Car) ;
 <!-------returns true ---------->

-# ----------- CONSTRUCTOR----------------------//
+##CONSTRUCTOR
-## CONSTRUCTOR- is defined inside class using keyword "constructor".
+### CONSTRUCTOR- is defined inside class using keyword "constructor".
 Constructor is used to initialize information for class instance(object).It is automatically executated during instance creation.
 It is a function that can take information through arguments
 class Car {

     contructor(id,name){